alexanderokeagu/alexanderokeagu/README.md

 - 👋 Hi, I’m @izzyokeagu
-- 👀 I’m interested in software engineering
+- 👀 I’m a QA Engineer
-- 🌱 I’m currently learning python
+- 🌱 I work with tools such as cypress, webdriverio, and playwright
 - 💞️ I’m looking to collaborate on many projects
 - 📫 How to reach me pezokeagu@gmail.com